AdRoll/baker/content/en/docs/How To/create_upload.md

 weight: 750
 ---
-The last (optional) component of a Baker pipeline is the Upload, whose job is to, precisely, upload somewhere what the output component produces.
+The last (optional) component of a Baker pipeline is the Upload, whose job is to, precisely, upload local files produced by the output component.

 To create an upload component and make it available to Baker, one must: